Fir3Fly1995/CowBOYs-SC/messagebot-planfile.md

 8. If the user does not return within 24 hours to complete verification, the bot will mark column 5 Not Verified, retain the code, and will notify the bot channel.
 9. Admin only may use /verify arg: unlock arg: Discord Username to unblock the blocked verification, which will delete the entire row where the discord username is found, releasing the 6 digit code for the blocked user to re-verify.
 Admins may use the /verify command with the unlock argument as often as they want to assist a user.
 10. Admin may use the /verify arg: force arg: discord username arg: RSI_Username arg: True/False to force a manual verification.
 This will issue a 6 digit code directly to the spreadsheet and enter "FORCED" into Column 2 and the Discord User-ID <@xxxxxxxxxxxxx> of who forced it into Column 6 and their Discord_Username @MR_SHINY_KITTEN <---- (Thats an example!) in Column 7.

+## Stage 4: The Commander

+Commander will handle all communication between Discord and the other modules.